cybertraining-dsc/su22-reu-385/time-series-prediction/detrend/detrend.md

 * <https://www.statology.org/detrend-data/>

-Detrending time series data means removing an underlying trend from the data.
+Detrending @detrend time series data means removing an underlying trend from the data.
 The main reason for doing so is to make seasonal or cyclical sub trends in the data more visible.